 NSW ACT IEU approached stSoftware in late 2009 seeking a solution.

 stSoftware offers a membership management software solution called MemberTrack.
 It is built using a wide variety of Lego-like modules that can be integrated to match the specific requirements of particular clients.

-Because the fundamental components are pre-built, it is therefore relatively simple to customize the system by combining the modules that are relevant to the client’s processes and information requirements.
+Because the fundamental components are pre-built, it is therefore relatively simple to customise the system by combining the modules that are relevant to the client’s processes and information requirements.
 This means that a tailored membership system can be built at less cost and in less time compared with a custom-designed system built from scratch.

-All of stSoftware’s systems are also based in the cloud which enables IEU to benefit from web based technology.
+All of stSoftware’s systems are also based in the cloud which enables IEU to benefit from web-based technology.

 stSoftware began by reviewing the capability of the legacy membership system and identified what aspects of it were beneficial to the organization’s operations. stSoftware also interviewed primary users to understand their information requirements and to ascertain what types of functionality could be incorporated to improve user experience.